 Now, let’s tweak these numbers.
 Say you can be consistent at 1:3, that will require a 25% accuracy performance.
 You’ll have one winner for every 3 trades you lose.
 For example, if you risk 10 pips and your goal is to win 30, you’ll win 1 trade which is 30 but will lose 3 more at 10 each.
 This keeps you at breaking even and holds your accuracy at 25%

-As much as we extend targets according to risk, it means that we’re more likely to hit a stop or a losing side rather than hit our winning side.
+As much as we extend targets according to risk, it means that we’re more likely to hit a stop or a losing trade rather than hit our winning side.
 This is because the market is always fluctuating, moving up and down, and potentially impacted by major, unforeseen events.
 Statistically, it’s harder to reach targets according to proportion to the losing side.
-This means that as much as you will extend the rrr requirement for yourself, it will be harder to achieve your goals and you ultimately be less accurate with your trades.
+This means that as much as you will extend the risk reward ratio requirement for yourself, it will be harder to achieve your goals and you ultimately be less accurate with your trades.

-For every trade you take, write the trade entry and exit.
-Also note how much you risk was in your stop loss and how much profit you were hoping to take.
+For every trade, you take, write the trade entry and exit.
+Also, note how much risk was in your stop loss and what is your profit target.
 Once the trade ends, write down the highest potential of pips that you could have taken but didn’t.
 It doesn’t matter if the trade is a winner or a loser, you should still measure the highest potential count in the trade.
 Do the same for the drawdown.
-Mark down the lowest pip count that was on your losing side.
+Markdown the lowest pip count that was on your losing side.
 If you don’t suffer a loss, just put down a zero.

 When you reach a sufficient amount of trades, you should do an averaging summarization.
 First, determine if your portfolio was an overall winner.
 If so, move on to defining the RRR that is best for you.